jrw972/TheAceOrb/index.markdown

 categories: [ocitao]
 ---

 The ACE ORB (TAO) is an open source C++ implementation of the Object Management Group (OMG) Common Object Request Broker Architecture (CORBA) version 3.0.
-TAO is supported by [OCI](http://www.objectcomputing.com).
+TAO is supported by [Object Computing, Inc. (OCI)](http://www.objectcomputing.com).

 ### Highlights of TAO